CMCD1996/Portfolio/_posts/2021-04-25-book-review-to-kill-a-mckingbird.md

 ---
 layout: post
-title: "Book Review XIV: To Kill A Mockingbird by Harper Lee (In Progress)"
+title: "Book Review XIV: To Kill A Mockingbird by Harper Lee"
 ---

 This entry is a continuation of my book review series.